MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 # How to use RevoScaleR with Hadoop

-## Overview

-This guide is an introduction to using the RevoScaleR functions in a **RevoScaleR** package in a Hadoop distributed computing environment.
+This guide is an introduction to using the [RevoScaleR functions](../r-reference/revoscaler/revoscaler.md) in an Apache Hadoop distributed computing environment.
 RevoScaleR functions offer scalable and extremely high-performance data management, analysis, and visualization.
 Hadoop provides a distributed file system and a MapReduce framework for distributed computation.
 This guide focuses on using ScaleR’s big data capabilities with MapReduce.

 While this guide is not a Hadoop tutorial, no prior experience in Hadoop is required to complete the tutorial.
 If you can connect to your Hadoop cluster, this guide walks you through the rest.

+> [!Note]
+> The RxHadoopMR compute context for Hadoop MapReduce is deprecated.
+We recommend using [RxSpark](../r-reference/revoscaler/rxspark.md) as a replacement.
+For guidance, see [How to use RevoScaleR in a Spark compute context](how-to-revoscaler-spark.md).

 **Data Sources and Functions Supported in Hadoop**